 Poonam Saxena has been a journalist for almost twenty years, first as a freelancer and then as features editor with newspapers such as The Asian Age.
-Poonam launched the Hindustan Times Sunday magazine, Brunch, in 2004 and edited it for 12 years.
-She has now moved to her new role as a National Weekend Editor at Hindustan Times, and looks after the special weekend feature pages in the main paper.
-She has translated Dharamvir Bharati’s iconic 1949 novel Gunahon Ka Devta into English(Chander & Sudha) and is the co-author of filmmaker Karan Johar’s memoir, An Unsuitable Boy which went on to become a runaway bestseller.
-Her latest book is the English translation of Rahi Masoom Raza’s Scene: 75.
+Poonam launched The Hindustan Times Sunday magazine, Brunch, in 2004 and edited it for 12 years, making it one of the most popular and best-loved Sunday offerings of any newspaper and also one of Hindustan Times‘ biggest brands.
+She has now moved to her new role as a National Weekend editor at Hindustan Times, and looks after the special weekend feature pages in the main paper, as well as the longreads section for the digital space.
+She also wrote a popular TV review column called Small Screen for many years for the HT.
+She recently translated Gunahon Ka Devta, Hindi literature’s biggest ever bestseller, by Dharamvir Bharati into English.
+(The translation is titled Chander & Sudha and was published by Penguin Viking and received uniformlyg lowing reviews).
+She has coauthored filmmaker Karan Johar’s memoir, An Unsuitable Boy (Penguin) which went on to become a runaway bestseller.
+She is currently working on her new book The Greatest Hindi Stories Ever Told.